Berabjesus/Js-todo-list-with-functional-programming/README.md

 # Clock.me Todo list application
 > This is a javascript project made to create a todo list application by dynamically rendering it using JavaScript DOM manipulation and local storage.
 JavaScript is used to generate the entire contents of the website.
+A user can create, edit and delete tasks.

 ## Built With